ombori/grid-docs/apps/web-kiosk/adding-content.md

 # Setting up Web Kiosk contents

 Go to the installation's `Content` tab.
 A Web Kiosk installation has five main Content settings.
 Like any other screen installations, you can also select an app version for Web Kiosk.
-It is suggested to use the latest version to acquire latest fixes and features.
+It is suggested to use the latest version to acquire the latest fixes and features.

 ![](/assets/web-kiosk-settings-groups.png ":no-zoom :size=400")